vnovick/rn-perf-workshop-app/README.md

 - **Bonus Homework**: For animations that cannot be offloaded to the UI thread, use Reanimated library to optimize them.

 _Reply to your GitHub issue with screenshots of your measurements and improvements for Exercise 3._

-## Workshop Structure

-### Session 1: Efficient Rendering

-- Introduction to React Dev Tools in Flipper.
-- Measuring UI re-renders
-- Lists optimizations
-- Inputs optimizations.

-### Session 2: Advanced Optimizations

-- How to measure FPS in React Native apps.
-- Deep dive into animations
-- Understand and optimize memory leaks
-- Discussion on API calls and improving their efficiency.

 ## Helpful Links